teinei/song-writing/miss-whack-rap-G3.md

 Miss Whack, Miss Whack — face the truth, face the facts
 Once she puts that Whack on you… there ain’t no coming back

----

-This version uses very easy, short words so anyone can understand.
-It still keeps the fun rap energy and rhythm.

-Want me to make it even simpler, add more lines, or change anything?
-Just tell me!